 •The first key factor is your own commitment.
 This program is for people who are sincerely dedicated to making a difference in the world of film.
 Before you apply, do a ‘gut check’ with yourself: decide if you are willing to make a real commitment to your maximum contribution.
 You will need to make this commitment and stay passionately focused on it during the Film Mentoring Program…and beyond.

 •The second factor is the kind of film that you are offering to the world.
 Are you looking to entertain people, help them feel better about themselves and their world, illuminate human experiences that can fascinate and inspire others, or perhaps help us laugh at and with ourselves?
 If the answer to any of those questions is “yes”, you’ve come to the right place.
 If you’re looking to make films that exploit rather than uplift the audience, I am not your guy.
 In my own career, I have made some films that embrace some of the darkness of our humanity; however, in What Dreams May Come, for example, there is also a pathway to love and redemption.
 I would be of no use to someone who simply wants to make a film like Saw which I see as a purely exploitative exercise that has no regard for the negative effect that the film might have in the world.
 Does your project carry the intention of touching and inspiring people deeply and making a difference in their lives?
 If so, this Mentoring Program is designed specifically for you.

-•The third factor to consider is whether you are willing and able to dedicate approximately two hours a week to working with me privately on the phone and perhaps several more hours each week working on your own.
+•The third factor to consider is whether you are willing and able to dedicate approximately two hours a week to working with me privately on the phone or Skype and perhaps several more hours each week working on your own.

 •The fourth factor is a tough one for many people.
 How good are you at receiving constructive criticism?
 Film projects go through several iterations on their way to fruition so being flexible is critically important.